 When you started your business, you joined an exceptional group of people: entrepreneurs.
 It’s time to celebrate you and the many others in your community!

-National Small Business Week is typically the first week of May.
-During the week, the SBA hosts conferences, networking events, and awards acknowledging prominent business owners from all walks of life.
+Though it’s moved around a bit in the past few years, National Small Business Week is typically celebrated the first week of May.
+During the week, the Small Business Administration (SBA) hosts conferences, networking events, and awards acknowledging prominent business owners from all walks of life.

 Share your story